Factorization homology I: higher categories: Appendix: some -category theory

 \item For each functor $[2]\to \cB$, and for each lift $\{0\} \amalg\{2\} \xra{\{e_0\}\amalg \{e_2\}} \cE$ along $\pi$, the canonical functor from the coend

 is an equivalence of spaces.

 \item For each functor $[2]\to \cB$, the canonical map of spaces

 is an equivalence.
-Here we have identified $[2]\simeq \ast^{\tl\tr}$ as the suspension of the terminal $\infty$-category, and we regard each suspension $[p]^{\tl\tr}$ as an $\infty$-category over $\ast^{\tl\tr}$ by declaring the fiber over the left/right cone point to be the left/right cone point.
+Here we have identified $[2]\simeq \ast^{\tl\tr}$ as the suspension of the terminal $\infty$-category, and we regard each suspension $[p]^{\tl\tr}$ as an $\infty$-category over $\ast^{\tl\tr}$ by declaring the fiber over the left/right-cone-point to be the left/right-cone-point.

 \item For each functor $[2]\to \cB$, and for each lift $\{0<2\}\xra{(e_0\xra{h} e_2)}\cE$ along $\pi$, the $\infty$-category of factorizations of $h$ through $\cE_{|\{1\}}$ over $[2]\to \cB$